Axway/amplify-central/content/en/docs/saas_api_gateway/backend_authn.md

 ## Review

-You have learned how to configure back-end authentication for your API in Amplify Central.
+You have learned how to configure back-end authentication for your API in Amplify.